ianstlaurent/river_change_analysis/README.md

     # Create a 'river' object for the current file.
 This object represents a river for a specific year.
     yearly_analysis = rca.River(file)

     # Process the river data for the current year.
-This includes calculating the river width and identifying areas of erosion and accretion.
     yearly_analysis.load_mask()

     # Add the analysis results for the current year to the 'annual_data' list.